COMPACT WASTE FACILITY

 Disposal in the landfill will occur completely below the top of the Triassic Dockum red beds, which is a laterally extensive and very thick massive clay and sandstone/siltstone formation.

 WCS is authorized for the receipt, processing and storage of radioactive waste, and for the non-thermal treatment of:

 - Ignitable, corrosive, toxic, selective reactive, and non-hazardous wastes

 - Liquids, sludges, solids, lab packs in approved containers, and liquids in bulk tankers

 WCS is capable of storing:

-WCS employs almost 200 people at their facilities in Andrews, TX.
-With a friendly team atmosphere, track record of dedication to workplace safety and a competitive benefits package WCS has assembled a remarkable group of highly skilled individuals.
+WCS employs more than 160 people at their facilities in Andrews, TX.
+With a friendly team atmosphere, track record of dedication to workplace safety and a competitive benefits package, WCS has assembled a remarkable group of highly skilled individuals.

 WCS is always looking to add to our growing team of employees.